Uncovered remnants of an ancient civilisation in Peru brought up many questions about the country’s history, geography, culture and its people.

 How to get there

 LAN Airlines has six flights a week from Sydney to Santiago (via Auckland) with onward connections to Peru.
-LAN also code shares with Qantas on direct flights between Sydney and Santiago every Monday, Wednesday and Saturday.
-For the latest fares, call LAN reservations or visit lan.com
+LAN also codeshares with Qantas on direct flights between Sydney and Santiago every Monday, Wednesday and Saturday.

 When to go

-Up north, the summers (December to April) are dry with temperatures 25-35°C+.
-From May to October you’ll experience milder temperatures but humidity produces coastal mists.
+Up north, the summers (November to April) are dry with temperatures 25-35°C+.
+From May to September, you’ll experience milder temperatures but humidity produces coastal mists.
+The winter months are the most preferred for trekking through Machu Picchu or visiting Cusco.

 Where to stay